 Doylestown is a quaint town that has a lot of history and culture, making it a great destination for retirees looking to explore the past.
 Residents have a choice of living in a well-run, upper-class retirement establishment, or simply moving into the best part of the town — the heart of Doylestown!

 In the center of this cozy, close-knit community, is a broad range of independent shops, restaurants, bars, and parks to enjoy!
 The neighborhood is also known for its variety of art fairs, sports events, and unique town gatherings!
 Doylestown is perfect for those who want to kick back and enjoy retired life while still having plenty to do when the need arises.

 Recently ranked as one of the best places to retire in the country, Lititz is a town full of that much-needed countryside vibe!
 If you’re ready to jump into the next chapter of your life, why not jump into a world full of festivals, activities, and unique culture!
 Almost every business in Lititz has a creative backstory and energy that will make you think outside of the box — it’s a town for inspiration and pure spiritual freedom!
 There are theaters, artsy events, libraries, and parks that will bring your retirement to a level of pure happiness!Want a free online moving quote?
-See our recommendations (May 25, 2020)
+See our recommendations.